 Most home buyers today apply for and, hopefully, are approved for their mortgage.
 They are subject to current lending standards and interest rates.

 But a few buyers can simply take the loan that’s currently attached to the subject property by performing what’s called a “loan assumption.”
-An assumption is simply taking over responsibility of the loan that’s currently on the property.
-No loan choices, no decision on points, just take what the seller has.
+An assumption is simply taking over the responsibility for the loan that’s currently on the property.
+No loan choices, and no decision on points, just take what the seller has.
 Can you really do that?